finarly/Notes/In_progress/Exam prep.md

 - **error_after**
 If neither are provided then dbt won't calculate freshness.

-Addtionally, the **loaded_at_field** is requred to calculate freshness for a table, if it isnt provided then freshness wont be caluclated.
+Additionally, the **loaded_at_field** is required to calculate freshness for a table, if it isn't provided then freshness wont be calculated.

 Freshness blocks are applied hierarchically:
 - a freshness and loaded_at_field property added to a source will be applied to all all tables defined in that source